 The only way that you can protect yourself from the devastating financial impact of being seriously injured by an uninsured or underinsured driver is through the purchase of Uninsured / Underinsured Motorist protection (known as “UM Coverage”) from your own automobile insurance carrier.
-This is perhaps the single most important type of insurance coverage you can have after basic health since it pays your medical expenses, lost wages, and a host of other expenses when you are injured by someone with no insurance or who does not have sufficient coverage to adequately compensate you for your injuries.
+This is perhaps the single most important type of insurance coverage you can have after basic health since when you are injured by someone with no insurance or who do not have sufficient coverage to adequately compensate you for your injuries, it pays your:

 And even though you may think that this doesn’t apply since you purchased “Full Coverage” from your agent, that doesn’t always mean that the policy you bought actually includes UM Coverage.
 Very often we end up telling clients who come to our office believing that they have full coverage that the person that hit them has no insurance or it was lapsed at the time of the accident, that their supposed full coverage did not include UM Coverage, and that we cannot do anything to help them.